-Even in calm weather, AUV teams are concerned about other users in the area.
-In this photo, taken on Wednesday, a Navy boat approaches a sailboat to inform it that it is in Navy-controlled area and must leave the area.
+Even in calm weather, autonomous underwater vehicle (AUV) teams are concerned about other users in the area.
+In this photo, taken during the AUVfest 2008 expedition, a Navy boat approaches a sailboat to inform the sailors that they are in Navy-controlled area and must leave the area.
 In most places, AUV teams have to politely request that the boat leave the area, or wait for it to move on.
 Click image for larger view and image credit.

 Rough Seas, Currents, and Other Users